tpbnick/docs/docs/py-working-with-lists.md

 	squares.append(square)
 print(squares)
 ```
 We start with an empty list called `squares`.
-Next, we tell Python to loop through each value from 1 to 10 using the `range()` function.
+Next, we tell Python to loop through each value from 1 to 10 using the `#!py range()` function.
 Inside the loop, the current value is raised to the second power and assigned to the variable `square`.
 Finally, when the loop has finished running, the list of squares is printed:

 ```
 [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]